MediciHouse07/Learning_Records/FM_03_linear_algebra.md

 #### REX 2 2022/04/30
 #### REX 1 2022/03/25

+2023/03/03

+3300<->End

+- construct the formula, and translate it to a matrix problem

 2023/03/02

 - if A square matrix that has inverse, than the column space of A is the whole space, so the projection to the b is still b itself